ZeroCho/react-vote/README.md

 ```

 ## How to use
-For a new voting system, **DO NOT** put the **data** prop.
+For a new voting system, Do **NOT** put the **data** prop.
-Put **onCreate, onUpvote, onClose** callback function to get voting data and connect with database.
+Put **onCreate, onUpvote, onClose, onReset, onExpand** callback function to get voting data and connect with database.
 Use unique identifier of client IP adress as **clientId** to check whether the client already voted or not.
-You can only create or close vote when **isAdmin** prop is true.
+You can only create, reset or close vote when **isAdmin** prop is true.
 Make it false when you open vote to others.

 ```
 var ReactVote = require('react-vote'); // or import ReactVote from 'react-vote';
 <ReactVote